mepley1/odds-and-ends/README.md

 Odds and ends
 ------------------------------------

-/win11 - Tweaks for Windows 11 to make it a little less counterproductive
+/win11 - Tweaks for Windows 11

 /templates - Blank/template files for /home/templates on an Ubuntu desktop